vitejs/vite/docs/guide/migration.md

 ## SSR Changes

 Vite v3 uses ESM for the SSR build by default.
-When using ESM, the [ssr externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals) are no longer needed.
+When using ESM, the [SSR externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals) are no longer needed.
 By default, all dependencies are externalized.
 You can use [`ssr.noExternal`](../config/ssr-options.md#ssrnoexternal) to control what dependencies to include in the SSR bundle.
 You can use `ssr.format: 'cjs'` to generate a CJS bundle, in which cases the same externalization strategy of Vite v2 is used.

 ## General Changes